 We embrace the yin and yang of why we eat, to both nourish our bodies AND experience pure enjoyment.
 Through KyeChi, we aspire to work with the dualistic nature of life and existence to create and innovate.

 PRACTICE 3: BUILD KYE'S COMMUNITY

-With transparency and self awareness, let’s use food as our medium to enliven consciousness and connection, and create a supportive happy workplace and community that’s fun!
+With transparency and self awareness, let’s use food as our medium to enliven consciousness and connection, and create a supportive happy workplace and community that’s fun and adds value!

 IN HAWAIIAN AND JAPANESE, KYE MEANS OCEAN, WHICH NOURISHES AND SUPPORTS OUR PLANET.

 IN CHINESE, KYE MEANS TO OPEN, TO EXPAND, OR TO CHAMPION.

 IN MAORI, KYE MEANS FOOD, SOME ASSOCIATE NEW ZEALAND WITH THE PUREST MOST NUTRIENT DENSE FOOD ON THE PLANET.